Skip to main content

 Create an organization

-Sign in at atollhq.com, create an organization, and open the workspace dashboard.
+Sign in at atollhq.com with email/password or Google sign-in when available, create an organization, and open the workspace dashboard.

 2